Side-Tuning: A Baseline for Network Adaptation via Additive Side Networks: Side-Tuning: The Simplest Additive Approach

 While simple, alpha blending is expressive enough that it encompasses several common transfer learning approaches.
 As shown in Figure~\ref{fig:methodology}(iii), \sidetuning{} is equivalent to feature extraction when $\alpha=1$.
 When $\alpha=0$, \sidetuning{} is instead equivalent to fine-tuning if the side network has the same architecture the base.
 If we allow $\alpha$ to vary during training, then switching $\alpha$ from 1 to 0 is equivalent to the common (stage-wise) training curriculum in RL where a policy is trained on top of some fixed features that are unlocked partway through training.

+When minimizing estimation error there is often a tradeoff between the bias and variance contributions~\cite{geman1992neural} (see Table~\ref{tab:adv}).
+Feature extraction locks the weights and corresponds to a point-mass prior while fine-tuning is an uninformative prior yielding a low-bias high-variance estimator. \Sidetuning{} aims to leverage the (useful) bias from those original features while making the representation \emph{asymptotically consistent} through updates to the residual side-network~\footnote{Sidetuning is one way of making features obey Cromwell's rule: ``I beseech you, in the bowels of Christ, think it possible that you may be mistaken.''}.

-Another notable curriculum is $\alpha(N) = \frac{k}{k+N}$ for $k > 0$ (hyperbolic decay) where N is the number of training epochs.
-In this curriculum, $\alpha$ controls the weighting of the prior ($B(x)$) with the learned estimate ($S(x)$), and the weight of the evidence scales with the amount of data.
-This curriculum is suggestive of a \emph{maximum a posteriori} estimate and, like the MAP estimate, it converges to the MLE (fine-tuning, $\alpha=0)$.
+Given the bias-variance interpretation, a notable curriculum for $\alpha$ during training is $\alpha(N) = \frac{k}{k+N}$ for $k > 0$ (hyperbolic decay) where N is the number of training epochs.
+This curriculum, placing less weight on the prior as more evidence accumulates, is suggestive of a \emph{maximum a posteriori} estimate and, like the MAP estimate, it converges to the MLE (fine-tuning).